jbeck018/howlerops/docs/user-guides/FAQ.md

 1. Ensure your database allows remote connections
 2. Note the host, port, database name, username, and password
-3. In SQL Studio, create a new connection
+3. In Howlerops, create a new connection
 4. Enter the connection details
 5. Test the connection
 6. Save

 For cloud databases, you may need to:
-- Whitelist SQL Studio's IP addresses
+- Whitelist Howlerops's IP addresses
 - Enable SSL/TLS
 - Create a dedicated database user